dark-side-droid/owod-bot/README.md

 complicated rolls for our Crossover game between Vampires and Mages, but found extra uses as a repository of on-demand text and systems.

-Currently it contains a dice rolling system which accounts for 1s, information on most of the vampiric disciplines and magical spheres, paths of enlightenment, information on the blood bond and the dreaded diablerie and a bit of what i consider to be..humour.
+Currently it contains: dice rolling system which accounts for 1s, information on most of the vampiric disciplines and magical spheres, paths of enlightenment, information on the blood bond and the dreaded diablerie and a bit of what i consider to be..humour.
 Soon it will be complete, containing Elder disciplines, bloodlines and bloodline-specific powers, the Roads of Dark Ages:Vampire and the few paths of enlightenment outside them, Archspheres as well as information and rules on spellcasting and paradox.

-It does not contain merits and flaws from any game, Thaumaturgy,Necromancy or any sort of Sorcery powers or rituals, Nature/Demeanors, Avatar essences or resonance rules and does not account for double successes from Specialties, you'll have to do that yourself for now.
+It does not contain merits and flaws from any game, Thaumaturgy or Necromancy nor any sort of Sorcery powers or rituals, Nature/Demeanors, Avatar essences or resonance rules and does not account for double successes from Specialties, you'll have to do that yourself for now.